Adrinavapau/Correction-Tool/README.md

 This is the **main script**, responsible for executing the rest of the scripts based on the input parameters.
 **Requirements:**
 - Directory containing the original bins
-- Output files from `runMethylfromGenome.slurm`
+- Output dir from `runMethylfromGenome.slurm` or SMRT link
 - Assembled FASTA file

 ---